avrelian/jasmine2-custom-message/README.md

 ## Node.js usage

-Install npm packet `jasmine-custom-message` (CAUTION: not ready yet, sorry) and require it in your spec file as usual
+Install npm packet `jasmine-custom-message` and require it in your spec file as usual
 ```
 var jasmineCustomMessage = require('jasmine-custom-message');
 ```